How do I find a Jewish Girl Scout troop for my daughter?

 Must a girl belong to a synagogue to earn her award?

-A Jewish Girl Scout does not need to belong to a synagogue.
-Brownie
+A Girl Scout does not need to belong to a synagogue.
+Girl Scout Brownies and Juniors may work

-with each age level, Cadette and Senior Girl Scouts are encouraged to work
+with each age level, Girl Scout Cadettes, Seniors and Ambassadors are encouraged to work

 more closely with a rabbi or other Jewish educator, when it can be arranged.